d-goro/advanced-threading-demo/README.md

 Full fences
 --
 The simplest kind of memory barrier is a **full memory barrier** (full fence) which prevents any kind of instruction reordering or caching around that fence.
-Calling Thread.MemoryBarrier generates a full fence; we can fix our example by applying four full fences (before and after every instruction that reads or writes a shared field *_complete *)
+Calling Thread.MemoryBarrier generates a full fence; we can fix our example by applying four full fences (before and after every instruction that reads or writes a shared field *_complete*).
+Monitor.Enter and Monitor.Exit both generate full fences.
+So if we ignore a lock’s mutual exclusion guarantee, we could say that this:
+*lock (someField) { ... }*
+is equivalent to this:
+*Thread.MemoryBarrier(); { ... } Thread.MemoryBarrier();*

 The volatile keyword
 --